wp-plugins/catwalker/readme.txt

 The hierarchical custom taxonomy "Attributes" applies to Pages as well as Posts.
 Activated it in the "Catwalker Options" section on the "Settings > Writing" page, where you can also opt to make "Attributes" the default taxonomy for CatWalker functions.

+= Post Attributes Listing =

+If you are using the custom Attributes taxonomy, you may want to include a list of Attributes assigned to a given post or page at the end of that post or page.
+Many themes offer similar lists of tags and categories, but because these lists are typically theme-specific, it is not possible to provide a theme-generic solution.
+On the other hand, you can improve your chances by setting a CSS class for the attributes listing so that it will be styled similarly to the category listing in your theme.
+You can set both of these options on the Settings > Writing page in the CatWalker Options settings.

 == Installation ==

 To install this plugin manually: